thEpisode/Linux-Shellcode-Generator/README.md

 > bash shellcode.sh ~/ASM/FolderName/binaryName -s

+### Testing in C program

+If you want to run in a C program but not want to compile, using next flag you can replace in ShellcodeTest/shellcode.c the payload

+> bash shellcode.sh ~/ASM/FolderName/binaryName --test

+or

+> bash shellcode.sh ~/ASM/FolderName/binaryName -t

+### Testing and compiling in C program

+Similar to last option but this compile the program

+> bash shellcode.sh ~/ASM/FolderName/binaryName --testbuild

+or

+> bash shellcode.sh ~/ASM/FolderName/binaryName -tb

+### Testing, compiling and run in C program

+Similar to last option but this execute the program

+> bash shellcode.sh ~/ASM/FolderName/binaryName --testbuildrun

+or

+> bash shellcode.sh ~/ASM/FolderName/binaryName -tbr

 ## ASM Fast Development Projects (X86)

 I create a new strategy to fast development in asm, you could use it but you need to follow next instructions: